MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ---
 title: Process event data with the event processor editor
-description: Learn how to use the event processor editor in an Eventstream item to define the event processing logic. ms.reviewer: spelluru ms.author: xujiang1
+description: Learn how to use the event processor editor to define the event processing logic. ms.reviewer: spelluru ms.author: xujiang1
 author: xujxu